actlists/obelisksearch/README.md

 #define STABS {100, 10} // Period stab rate (prevents explosions)
 ```

-If your program doesn't work past "Instruction .... detected", then run `add_rule.py RULE` where RULE is the one in your settings file.
+If your program gives you a bunch of "period 1" oscillators, then run `add_rule.py RULE` where RULE is the one in your settings file.